 The temples and ruins are the main reason people visit Ayutthaya

-Places to stay
+Where to stay in Ayutthaya

 A new hostel is 1301 Hostels Ayutthaya.
 It’s located along the riverbank in a quite position amidst the center of the town.
 The hostel only has a couple of beds and a private room but its brand new, clean, charmingly designed and the ultimate place for a relaxing stay in Ayutthaya.

-Places to eat
+Places to eat in Ayutthaya

 Ayutthaya is a strange place in terms of not seeming to have any restaurants.
 However, one small place right across from 1301 hostel and right next to the Tha Sai Temple, offers snacks and amazing iced coffee “spins” that hit the spot after a day of sweating your life away in the Thai heat.

-Probably the easiest way to get there, it can take around two and a half hours and can cost anything from 20 – 245 Baht, depending on which class you prefer to travel in.
+Train – Probably the easiest way to get there, it can take around two and a half hours and can cost anything from 20 – 245 Baht, depending on which class you prefer to travel in.
 The train station in Ayutthaya is not on the actual island so you’ll have to catch the ferry too, but it’s quite convenient costing only 4 Baht and leaving every few minutes.
 Bus – Buses leave from Moh Chit – Bangkok’s Northern Bus Terminal – around every 20 minutes and cost about 50 Baht for a first class, air con seat.
 It usually takes around an hour and a half to reach Ayutthaya but allow time for several stops along the way.
 Minibus – Minibuses to Ayutthaya operate frequently from Victory Monument square in Bangkok for around 70 Baht.
 They head directly there cutting out any stopping time and usually take around an hour and a half.

-Where to go next?
+Where to go next

-- Bangkok – Ayutthaya is very close to Bangkok, with amazing connections to the rest of Asia and the world.
+Bangkok – Ayutthaya is very close to Bangkok, with amazing connections to the rest of Asia and the world.

-Original article by Luke Doolin in May 2012 – Updated by Jennifer Poole in October 2015.
+Original article by Luke Doolin in May 2012.
+Updated by Jennifer Poole in October 2015.